1NF – What is 1NF example?

-A relation is in 1NF or first normal form if every tuple has exactly one value for each attribute.
-In other words, we can say that every column should have a unique or atomic value related to the corresponding attribute.
+In other words, we can say that every column should have a unique or atomic value related to the corresponding attribute.|What is 1nf example|

-First normal form deals only with the basic structure of the relationship and does not resolve the problems of redundant information and any other anomalies.
+The first normal form deals only with the basic structure of the relationship and does not resolve the problems of redundant information and any other anomalies|What is 1nf example|

-Let’s understand this with the help of an example of an organization where we have information about employee_id, employee_name, phone number, and their salary.
+Let’s understand this with the help of an example of an organization where we have information about employee_id, employee_name, phone number, and their salary|What is 1nf example|

 Table 1.
 Non-Domain Form